azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 and, after the process is performed once, AzSK remembers it and generates an effective control result for subsequent control scans _until_ there is a state change.

-The attestation feature is implemented via a new switch called *AttestControls* which can be specified in any of the standard security scan cmdlets of the AzSK.
+The attestation feature is implemented via a new switch called *ControlsToAttest* which can be specified in any of the standard security scan cmdlets of the AzSK.
 When this switch is specified, the AzSK first performs a scan of the target resource(s) like it is business as usual and, once the scan is complete, it enters a special interactive 'attest mode' where it walks through each resource and relevant attestable controls and captures inputs from the user and records them in the subscription (along with details about the person who attested, the time, etc.).